Doctor's trial may avoid Michael Jackson's past

 "It's going to be like a Ouija board, it's going to be guess work," Goldman said.

-Murray's defense team has filed a last minute appeal demanding that the jury be sequestered and asking for a halt to proceedings pending a ruling.

-But Pastor said on Tuesday that jury selection would go ahead as planned "absent a mandate from the court of appeal staying proceedings."

-Once a jury is selected, opening arguments are expected to begin the last week of September.
+After a jury panel is selected, the trial will be recessed until opening arguments begin the last week of September.

 Jackson's family has faithfully attended all the court hearings in the case, with his mother, Katherine, 81, often sitting with his father, Joseph, 83.